jackdewinter/pymarkdown/docs/rules/rule_md039.md

 ### Differences From MarkdownLint Rule

-The difference between this rule and the original rule is that the original rule only fired on links, not image links.
+The difference between this rule and the original rule is that the original rule only fired on links, not image links or link definitions.
 As the only difference between a link:

 ```Markdown
 [a link](https://www.example.com)